 But when you really get serious and try looking for them, a google search will give you an outdated list of "TOP 15" influencers in Singapore ( Including JJ Lin ) when all you want are micro influencers.

-Finding a suitable micro influencer is exactly like it sounds, looking for a needle in a haystack!
+Finding a suitable micro influencer in singapore is exactly like it sounds, looking for a needle in a haystack!

 So how do you locate these smaller influencers in your Niche?

 If you are not looking to approach an influencer management company straight away, here's a really neat way to find these influencers and contact them yourselves with only 3 Simple steps.